Study Raises Questions About False Negatives From Quick COVID-19 Test

 Based on his study, Procop said his hospital has stopped using the test to screen patients being admitted for care.
 The hospital also stopped using another test, called the DiaSorin Simplexa, because it only detected 89.3% of infections in his study, Procop said.

 "If you have patients coming into hospital and you're going to put them into what has been determined to be a COVID-free ward, you have to have the most sensitive test available," Procop says.
-"Because once you put somebody with COVID into a COVID-free ward, it's no longer a COVID-free any more.
+"Because once you put somebody with COVID into a COVID-free ward, it's no longer a COVID-free [ward] any more.
 It's your new COVID ward."

 The Cleveland Clinic plans to rely on other tests that performed better in the study, Procop said.
 That includes the test developed by the Centers for Disease Control and Prevention, which detected 100% of positive samples.
-Another test made by Roche detected 96.5% of positive samples.
+Another test, made by Roche, detected 96.5% of positive samples.
 The fifth test in the study, made by Cepheid, detected 98.2% of infected samples, Procop said.
 The Cepheid test produces results in less than an hour.

 Abbott is shipping 50,000 coronavirus tests every day for use on 18,000 ID NOW testing machines in doctors' offices, clinics and hospitals around the country.
 The company hopes to boost that to at least 2 million every month by June.

-Still Procop, like Wollin, believes the Abbott test can be useful in many settings, especially when results are needed urgently and as long as doctors advise patients about the potential false negatives.
-And patients, indeed everyone, still need to be counselled to continue taking precautions to avoid infecting other people, he says.
+Still, Procop, like Wollin, believes the Abbott test can be useful in many settings, especially when results are needed urgently and as long as doctors advise patients about the potential false negatives.
+And patients, indeed everyone, still need to be counseled to continue taking precautions to avoid infecting other people, he says.

-"It is a risk that if you tell somebody they're negative and they're truly positive that they will relax social distancing, not wear a face mask etc. and could transmit the disease," Procop says.
+"It is a risk that if you tell somebody they're negative and they're truly positive that they will relax social distancing, not wear a face mask, etc., and could transmit the disease," Procop says.

 "If you get back a negative test and think, 'I don't have it and I can go to a mixer,' " Procop says.
 "And now everybody at the mixer has now been exposed to you."